 In 1913 the land between Illawarra Road & Addison Road was sold again for housing.
 A tramway was built to help encourage land purchases.
 The estate was poorly designed.
 The sewerage system could not cope after rain and often a foul stench emanated from the estate and could be smelt in neighbouring suburbs.
 The Commonwealth Government purchased 8 acres on July 12th.
 The Addison Road Army Depot was a major centre for enlistment in Marrickville in almost every conflict in the twentieth century: WW1, WW2, Korea, Malaya and Vietnam.
 It was home to the 9th Field Artillery Brigade which served in Western France and the 53rd & 55th Battalions (New South Wales Rifle Regiment and Western Sydney Regiment) which went to the Kokoda Trail.

 |Image Source: City of Botany Bay Library|

-In WWII, some horses still remained, however it was mostly taken over by Motor Transport Companies which parked 192 trucks and cars on the horse paddock, turned parade ground.
+In WW2, some horses still remained, however it was mostly taken over by Motor Transport Companies which parked 192 trucks and cars on the horse paddock, turned parade ground.